GonMazzini/pyloads/README.md

 Additionally
 - Power coefficient
 - Thrust coefficient
-- Power curve for WTG.
+- Power curve plot for WTG.

+This project is in the early phase of the development.